IIAndrewII/Customer_Behavior/README.md

 | user_id | Permanent user ID. |
 | user_session | Temporary user's session ID.
 Same for each user's session.
 Is changed every time user comes back to the online store after a long pause.|

 ## Business Requirements:

- `We will go through a series of:`

- - Data cleansing,
- - Data Transformation,
- - RFM analysis,
- - Power BI dashboards
- - Design a recommendation engine using association analysis

- `To fulfill the following Business Requirements:`

 - To what extent we are meeting our KPI’s?